 Classic film stars are known for their impeccable style and flawless looks.
 But like everyone else, they didn’t always look perfect.

-One thing that I am very aware of on movie stars and in daily life is a bad dye job.
+One thing that I am very aware of with movie stars and on daily life is a bad dye job.
 Here are a few actresses that suffered from bad hair color changes in films or changed their look that helped state their career.

 Some of these hair color made and broke careers.

 Through the main part of Cyd Charisse’s career, she was brunette.
 The dark hair opening up Hispanic roles like in “Sombrero” and “Fiesta” or as a Native American in “The Wild North.”
 However, as her career began to wind down in the 1960s Cyd started styling her hair with blonde highlights that she wore until her death, a style that didn’t look bad on her.
 However, Cyd Charisse did not look good with red hair in “Two Weeks In Another Town (1962).
 I think it’s safe to assume though, that more people look at Cyd’s legs rather than her hair.

 Doris Day is known for her sunny demeanor and blond locks.
 But in the comedy “It’s a Great Feeling” (1949), we get to see what brunette Doris would’ve looked like.
 In the film Doris is desperately trying to land a job as an actress.
 To trick a producer she dresses up like a French woman with a brown wig and sings “At the Cafe Rendezvous.”
 Later she is brunette again wearing the above outfit in a dream sequence singing “There is Nothing Rougher Than Love.”
 I don’t think Doris looks bad as a brunette, but I prefer her as a blonde.